Shaving horse

-A shaving horse (shave horse, or shaving bench) is a combination of vice and workbench, used for green woodworking.
+A shaving horse (also shave horse, shaving bench, or schnitzelbank) is a combination of vice and workbench, used for green woodworking.
 Typical usage of the shaving horse is to create a round profile along a square piece, such as for a chair leg or to prepare a workpiece for the pole lathe.
 They are used in crafts such as coopering and bowyery.